+'''

 calls the specified XOTcl method without the need of using "[list [self] methodName ...]".

+'''

-::xotcl::alias class|obj ?-objscope? ?-per-object? cmdName can be used to register predefined C-implemented Tcl commands as methods.
+::xotcl::alias class|obj methodName ?-objscope? ?-per-object? cmdName can be used to register a predefined C-implemented Tcl command as method methodName.
 The option -objscope has the same meaning as for forwarder (instance variables of the calling object appear in the local scope of the Tcl command), -per-object has the same meaning as for the method method (when used on a class, the method is registered for the class object only, but not for the instances).
 This command can be used to bootstrap xotcl (when e.g. no methods are available).